 Garden waste can either be composted at home, collected from your home on an optional, paid-for basis or taken to the household waste recycling centre (HWRC).

-A fortnightly garden waste collection subscription costs £50 per bin, per year.
+A garden waste collection subscription costs £50 per bin, per year.
+We make a collection fortnightly, apart from a two-week suspension over Christmas, as specified in the service terms and conditions.

 We collect garden waste in wheelie bins or sacks that are supplied by us.
 The wheelie bins have green lids (the bins themselves may be green or black) and the sacks are green.
 These should be placed at the nearest point of your property to the highway by 6.30am on your collection day.